-Consents and approvals.
+- Consents and approvals.
 The trustee can generally run insolvency proceedings under court supervision.
-However, it needs the consent of the creditors' committee for certain actions, including:

-- Requesting the court to carry on running the business (see Question 10, Bankruptcy).

-- Reductions of claims and settlements.

-- Waivers of litigated claims and acknowledgments of third party rights.
+However, it needs the consent of the creditors' committee for certain actions, including: - requesting the court to carry on running the business (see Question 10, Insolvency proceedings); - reductions of claims and settlements; - waivers of litigated claims and acknowledgments of third party rights; - cancellations of mortgages; - relinquishments of pledges; - donations; and - extraordinary transactions, that is, transactions which can cause the decrease or dispersal of the estate's assets.

-- Cancellations of mortgages.

-- Relinquishments of pledges.

-- Donations.

-- Extraordinary transactions (that is, transactions which can cause the decrease or dispersal of the estate's assets).